Azure/azureml-examples/tutorials/deploy-edge/README.md

+---
+page_type: sample
+languages:
+- python
+- azurecli
+products:
+- azure-machine-learning
+description: Learn how to deploy models to Edge devices using Azure ML.
+---

 # Model Deployment with Azure ML service to Azure stack edge using Iot edge

 description: learn how to use Edge device for model deployment and scoring